Cartmanishere/telegram-sticker-downloader/README.md

 ## Sticker Downloader for Telegram

 This is a python script to download the sticker packs from Telegram.
+This script will download and convert the stickers into PNG images.

+NOTE: You need a telegram bot token to make use of the script.
+You can easily make a bot on the Telegram site.

 ### Dependencies: